 In December 2018, Niantic reactivated the limited move window for a full weekend that featured all of 2018’s Community Day species.
 It’s reasonable to expect that this will happen again at the end of this year.
 If you’ve missed a prior Community Day, another chance may await, though probably not for awhile.

 Find Some Trading Partners

 Trading is an incredibly powerful tool, not just for obtaining limited Pokemon, but also to reroll IVs and get Lucky Pokemon with discounted power up costs.

 Lucky Pokemon are the foremost reason to trade generously.
 They require half the Stardust to power up and are valuable assets for the dedicated raider.
 For common species, the best way to get Lucky Pokemon is to trade a lot, as only ~5% of trades become lucky.
 For legendary or rare species, it’s better to use the Lucky Friends status, which can rarely activate after players become Best Friends with each other.

 Plug into Your Local Community

 Being able to solo every Tier 3 raid (except Shuckle) is an achievement.
 Sadly, most Tier 4 and Tier 5 raids are off limits to solo players.
 You’re going to have to rely on your local community, whether they consist of dedicated raiders or more casual players.
-The Silph Road's community map is once place to look, although not all local communities are represented there.
-If you do raid with casual players, be patient and courteous.
+The Silph Road's community map is one place to look, although not all local communities are represented there.
+If you raid with casual players, be patient and courteous.
 You can direct them to this article and maybe spark a deeper interest in raiding!